Abercynon railway station: History

 On 21 February 2015, a blue plaque was unveiled at the station entrance to mark the location of trade unionist John Ewington's workplace.
 His claim against his employer, the Taff Vale Railway Company for unfair treatment led to the famous Taff Vale Case which was fundamental in the creation of the Labour Party.

-In February 2016 work started at the station to improve the facilities ahead of the South Wales Metro system.
+In February 2016, work started at the station to improve the facilities ahead of the South Wales Metro system.
 Work included the installation of an extra shelter and a bike shelter where the old signal box stood.
-Transport for Wales replaced an existing shelter with a larger one including TFW branding in Spring 2019.
+Transport for Wales replaced an existing shelter with a larger one, including TfW branding, in spring 2019.

-In December 2017 Rhondda Cynon Taff funded the expansion of the car park to increase the number of spaces for users.
+In December 2017, Rhondda Cynon Taff funded the expansion of the car park to increase the number of spaces for users.
 There are future plans to further increase the number of spaces which is a reflection of the popularity of the site for commuters.

 In April 2019, Rhondda Cynon Taf council opened a further extension to the car park.
 An extra 310 spaces have been built in the nearby Navigation Park to cater for future increase in demand.
 Other work included adapting the footpath to the station and adding a bus stop in the existing car park.
 The council also installed signs at both entrances explaining the history of Abercynon and its transport history.
 The project was funded by the Welsh Government.

 In October 2018, it was announced that the South Wales Metro would receive £119 million from the European Union.
 Some of this money is earmarked for doubling the line from Abercynon and Aberdare and from Abercynon to Merthyr Tydfil.
 Extra platforms would also be built to handle the extra services.

+Passenger volume

 Service

-During a typical off-peak service, Abercynon is served by four southbound trains per hour, with all trains stopping at Cardiff Central.
-2-3 of those trains then continue to Barry Island and an hourly service operates to Bridgend via The Vale of Glamorgan Line.
-3 trains per day off-peak are also scheduled to terminate at Cardiff Central rather than continuing south.

-Northbound services operate twice hourly to Merthyr Tydfil and twice hourly to Aberdare Monday to Saturday.

-On Sundays, southbound services generally operate every two hours to Barry Island and Bridgend via The Vale of Glamorgan Line, and northbound service operate every two hours to Merthyr Tydfil and every two hours to Aberdare.
-From April 2018, Arriva Trains Wales increased morning and late afternoon services between Aberdare and Cardiff.
-This has given an hourly service between Aberdare and Cardiff in the morning and late afternoon.